lilianricaud/patterning-complexity/english/culture-hacking_sequence.md

 # How become a culture hacker/hack cultures ?

-Se Paquet think there's a lot of thing you can hack, culture is one of them.
+Se Paquet think there's a lot of things you can hack, not just software and culture is one of them.
 Here a transcript from a talk he gave in 2010 and that was adapted as a GENERATIVE SEQUENCE.

 ## What is culture ?